demhademha/tweak-development-guide/chapter-6.md

                       v���Y�ۥ�2��_�ݭ��Xo��f����kOX�|�|z�ڽ�H�,����Xo��f����kOX�|�|z�ڽ�H�,����Xo��f����kOX�|�|z�ڽ�H�,�FW�փc�
 y�g�\�W��{# �,�����%
 ```
-As you can see, that would be extremely hard to learn and it would take forever to type. the **clang** compiler has taken our c code and converted it into that machine code! <br>
+As you can see, that would be extremely hard to learn and it would take forever to type.
+The **clang** compiler has taken our c code and converted it into that machine code! <br>
-Whenever you are told to compile your code, make sure to first use nano to type it and then clang to compile it with the command <br>
+Whenever you are told to compile your code, make sure to first use nano to type it and then clang to compile it with the command: <br>
-`clang program_name.c -o program_name`
+`clang program_name.c -o program_name`<br>
-The first part tels clang the name of the file to compile (our c file), the second command after the -o tells command what the name of the compiled program should be.
+The first part tels clang the name of the file to compile (our c file), the second command after the `-o` tells clang what the name of the compiled program should be.
 If `-o` is not specified, then the program is called `a.out`

 ## An explanation of program 6.1
 ### Comments
 A comment is a very useful thing.
 In life, we can use comments for many different things.
 For example, a teacher may leave comments on a students work to help them improve, a friend might comment on your clothes to prevent you from getting embarrassed when you go out. <br>